top of page

 Hey hey!

 I am Brianna Thaxton.
-I was born 1991 in the small city of Kearns nestled in the southwestern side of the Salt Lake valley of Utah.
-I currently reside with my husband, Paul.
-I received my Associates from Snow College, Ephraim, Utah in 2011 and my BFA from the University of Utah in 2014 with an emphasis in painting and drawing.
+I was born in 1991 and raised in the small city of Kearns nestled on the west side of the Salt Lake valley of Utah.
+I currently reside in Kearns with my husband, Paul.
+I have been drawing all my life and was encouraged by my family to go to art school.
+So, I received my Associates from Snow College, Ephraim, Utah in 2011 and my BFA from the University of Utah in 2014 with an emphasis in painting and drawing.
 I began wood burning in 2020 and my portfolio shifted to the symbolism of the unicorn in 2021.
 I was a member of the co-op gallery Local Colors of Utah in Sugar House from October, 2021 to October, 2022.
 I had the privilege to be an artist in residence at the Chateau d'Orquevaux, France, for the month of November, 2022 and was awarded the Denis Diderot Grant.

-I spend my days working part time in my studio and at the family business where we grow sprouts hydroponically and volunteering at an equine therapy ranch.
+I spend my days working part time in my studio and at the family business where we grow sprouts hydroponically.

 Art has been immensely therapeutic for my mental and emotional health.
 My work completely flipped from a dark, narcissistic narrative depicting a visual journal of my perspective of domestic abuse in my sister's home to a personal narrative documenting my own emotional journey throughout my life and turning my portfolio into one that was bright and happy: unicorns, keeping my mind strong, open and honest.